wishva-kalhara/GlobalTradeLogistics/.no-build/docs/E2E_TEST_PLAN.md

 3. Reload `/index.jsp` — confirm the displayed stock decreased by the ordered quantity.
 4. Check `/orders.jsp` — the new order appears with status `PLACED`.
 5. As ADMIN/COORDINATOR, check Warehouse Inventory for the same product — confirm the same qty decrease is reflected there too (same underlying `inventory` table).
+6. As ADMIN/COORDINATOR, reload the dashboard — confirm the Analytics section's total sales/orders-by-status reflect this new order (this is the customer-`orders`-table analytics; it's unaffected by the PO/GRN chain in TC-X01, which is a separate `purchase_orders` table).

-### TC-X03 — Shipment lifecycle
+### TC-X03 — Shipment lifecycle and state-machine gating
-1. As a CUSTOMS_AGENT, load shipment `1` (initially `IN_TRANSIT`).
+1. As a CUSTOMS_AGENT, load the one legacy seeded shipment (id `1`, initially `IN_TRANSIT`, pre-dates the ship→customs→GRN link so it has no PO).
-2. Update its status to `DELAYED`, then create a customs record, then notify the carrier (TC-A16–A18 in sequence).
+2. Update its status to `DELAYED`, then back to `IN_TRANSIT` (both valid from a non-`CREATED` state) — confirm the dropdown never offers `CREATED` as a target.
+3. With it `IN_TRANSIT`, create a customs record with a declaration number — confirm the input then shows that value and is disabled (can't be edited/replaced).
+4. Advance customs status to `CLEARED` — confirm the customs-status select and its Update button become disabled, and "Notify Carrier" (previously disabled) becomes enabled.
+5. Click "Notify Carrier" — confirm success and a carrier reference is stored.
-3. Reload the shipment lookup — confirm the status and carrier ref both persisted.
+6. Reload the shipment lookup — confirm status, customs status, declaration number, and carrier ref all persisted, and the same controls are still disabled per steps 3–4.
+7. **Negative check**: pick a *different*, freshly-created (`CREATED`-status) shipment (from TC-SE10) — confirm its status dropdown offers only `IN_TRANSIT`, and its customs-section controls are all disabled until you advance it there.
-4. *(Backend-only, not directly UI-testable)*: a 15-minute declarative timer also polls `IN_TRANSIT` shipments and may flip status to `DELIVERED` on its own — if this test is left running long enough, a re-load of the same shipment could show a status change with no user action.
-Not something to actively wait for during a manual pass; just don't be surprised if the demo shipment's status has changed between test sessions.
+8. *(Backend-only, not directly UI-testable)*: a 15-minute declarative timer also polls `IN_TRANSIT` shipments and may flip status to `DELIVERED` on its own — don't be surprised if a shipment's status has changed between test sessions with no user action.

 ---